Learn more about the foundation’s history, our vision and our organzational and personell structures

 For the first time in our life world problems like hunger, poverty and injustice were present in our everyday life and we decided to do something about it, even if only with tiny steps.
 Therefore we began to collect donations from Germany and to use them in a meaningful way.
 At the beginning the basic needs of the children, like food and access to medicine and education, could be secured.
 Motivated by the successes that quickly became apparent, we dared to build a new, urgently needed orphanage, which was to be built about 1.5 kilometres outside the village.
 This was followed by a phase full of new experiences with Ghanaian banks, Ghanaian builders and the Ghanaian administrative system, which often brought us to our limits.
 Despite all this, the entire shell of the house was completed in this half year.

 Back in Germany it was clear to us that Ghana and the project in Gomoa Tarkwa would not let us go.
 So further donations were collected and a lot of public relations work was done for the project Home for Hope.
-Further trips to the project followed and so that the whole thing could stand on secure, sustainable legs, we established our own foundation in 2014.
+Further trips to the project followed and so that the whole thing could stand on secure, sustainable legs, we established our own foundation in 2014 – we were then 21 years old.

 The small aid project thus became the officially recognized, non-profit foundation “Home for Hope – a future for orphans”.